HonglingLei/Association-Rule-Mining/README.md

 Overview
 ----------
 I used supermarket receipts to analyze associations (support, confidence, lift, etc.) between consumer goods.
-Instead of employing Apriori Algorithm - the traditional solution - I used a simpler method which generates the same results within a shorter execution time.
+Instead of employing Apriori Algorithm - the traditional solution - I used a simpler method (originally proposed by my friend Tianye Song) which generates the same results within a shorter execution time.
 Loops are avoided so it took only 0.04 second to analyze 9995 receipts.

 Motivation
 --------